 A cesarean section is a fairly common procedure in the United States.
 Over 30 percent of births are cesarean deliveries, according to the Centers for Disease Control and Prevention.
 The recovery period for a C-section will be more complicated than the recovery from a vaginal birth.
 While you may be eager to start strength training for strong abs and a flatter belly, doing situps too soon could actually injure your abdominal muscles.

-Instead of heading to the gym for strength training, start with light walking until your doctor can check your incision and give you the go-ahead for exercise, usually between six to eight weeks postpartum.
+Instead of heading to the gym for strength training, start with light walking until your doctor can check your incision and give you the go-ahead for exercise, usually six to eight weeks postpartum.
 Besides slowing the healing process, exercising too soon could actually cause injury to your separated abdominal muscles.

-When you are finally cleared for exercise, start with low impact ab exercises before moving into a more strenuous workout, like situps and crunches.
+When you are finally cleared for exercise, start with low-impact ab exercises before moving into a more strenuous workout, like situps and crunches.
 Seated isometric ab squeezes and pelvic tilts can help strengthen your ab muscles so you're in better shape to attempt crunches after a C-section.

-When you are finally ready to add situps into your weekly workouts -- after eight weeks' recovery and getting approval from your OB -- ensure that you use the proper form.
+When you are finally ready to add situps into your weekly workouts — after eight weeks' recovery and getting approval from your OB — ensure that you use the proper form.
 After a pregnancy, some of your muscles and tendons may feel tight and sore after periods of inactivity.
 By performing situps properly, you protect your body.

 Considerations and Alternatives

 This can be accomplished through a sensible diet with plenty of healthy, low-cal snacks and strength training combined with 30 minutes of daily aerobic activity.
 Group this plan with situps and other abdominal exercises to see the fruits of your labor in flatter abs and regaining your prebaby body.